axmo/Eagle-Libraries/README.md

 ### For Libraries:

-* Change the Libraries line from: `$EAGLEDIR/lbr` to something like:
+* Change the Libraries line from: `$EAGLEDIR/lbr` to something like the following:

 ### for Mac OS X: